 Set aside part of the menu under a heading like “Can’t Decide?”, and suggest a high profit, but popular dish for them to order.

-And just like that, you’ve a much better chance of them ordering a high profit dish, all while speeding up table turnover.
+And just like that, you have a much better chance of them ordering a high-profit dish, all while speeding up table turnover.

 63. Ask Your Customers to Vote Back an Old Dish

 So this is a fun restaurant promotion to engage your customers on social media.

 Rummage around your old menus and look for dishes that were popular back in the day.
 It might even be something super-retro like fondue.